Food Allergy And Packaged Foods

 What about dairy free products?

 • Dairy free products are derived from nuts or plants and should not contain any dairy protein at all.
-However, the ingredient list and any precautionary allergen labelling (e.g. ‘may contain’) should always be checked to see if they contain any milk products.
+However, the ingredient list and any precautionary allergen labelling (for example, ‘may contain’) should always be checked to see if they contain any milk products.

 • Some coconut milks, drinks or creams contain milk, so they would not be suitable for people with a milk (dairy) allergy.